Konstantinos-Chatzistavrou/Threat-Watch/README.md

 - Stay up-to-date with the latest cybersecurity news and trends.

 - Privacy-focused: We prioritize user privacy and have a no data collection policy.
 We will never collect or give any of your data away to third-parties, not even anonymously.
+(GDPR compliant)

 - Minimal Third-Party Dependence: In our commitment to user privacy, we minimize reliance on third-party services wherever possible.